2015 Environmental Quality Incentives Program

-Signup for 2015 Alabama NRCS programs is October 17 (news release).
-Signup is continuous.
-If you miss this deadline, your application will be accepted for future funding.
+Signup for 2015 Alabama NRCS programs is continuous.
+If you miss a deadline, your application will be accepted for future funding.
 Visit your local NRCS office.

 EQIP provides financial and technical assistance to agricultural producers in order to address natural resource concerns and deliver environmental benefits such as improved water and air quality, conserved ground and surface water, reduced soil erosion and sedimentation or improved or created wildlife habitat.